Bad Girl (album): Why Don't You Want My Love?

 A rare German issue of Bad Girl, released in 1993 by the Legend label, was titled Why Don't You Want My Love? and featured the 12 tracks from Bad Girl plus an extra track called "Why Don't You Want My Love?
 (Bruce Forest Remix)".
 A single for the track was released on BCM Records and was intended for an all-new album.
 However, the record label wasn't able to complete the album and this was the only track that ever surfaced.
 Legend bought the rights to the song and included it with the tracks from Bad Girl.

-La Toya – Live

-The live album La Toya – Live features many songs from the Bad Girl album.
-It is owned by Sherman Records but has remained unreleased.